A Brief History

 Looking ahead - serving our members & the industry

-After more than half a century, SMI is recognised as the leading trade association for all UK-based companies involved with the business of maritime science, engineering and technology and will continue to evolve as the needs of its members change in response to the global maritime market.
+After more than half a century, SMI is recognised as the trade association for all UK-based companies involved with the business of maritime science, engineering and technology and will continue to evolve as the needs of its members change in response to the global maritime market.

 News